 Like hardwood flooring, laminate floors should acclimate in the home before it’s installed.
 It should be in there for at least 24 hrs, but ideally 48 or more hours.
 This allows it to properly expand/contract for the conditions in that room.
 During this time, the room should be set to normal temperature/humidity conditions for that time of year (so if you are moving into a new home and don’t live there yet, it’s important to put the heat or AC on (pending time of year) during the acclimation and installation process.

 Vinyl flooring is synthetic material that looks like tile or hardwood.
 Most vinyls are glued down directly to the floor underneath.
-Vinyl comes in many forms – there is sheet vinyl (usually 12 ft in width), luxury vinyl tile and plank (which is upscale and looks very real), there is vinyl composite tile (VCT – usually for commercial applications) and there is cheap peel & stick tile that you can often find in Home Depot.
+Vinyl comes in many forms – there is sheet vinyl (usually 12 feet in width), luxury vinyl tile and plank (which is upscale and looks very real), there is vinyl composite tile (VCT – usually for commercial applications – these are 12 x 12 tiles that you often see in schools and take out restaurants) and there is cheap peel & stick tile that you can often find in Home Depot.

 Unlike laminate flooring, most vinyl is waterproof or water resistant (this depends on the exact type of vinyl).
 While the cheaper types of vinyl can easily withstand spills and strong cleaning, they will usually not survive major floods – most of these use cheap adhesives that will not hold up to standing water and some are applied directly onto plywood and if the water has soaked through, the subfloor may warp.
 Cheaper types of vinyl have a tendency to fade if exposed to sunlight for extended periods of time.